This course is available for students of the Honours College Humanities Lab.

-Plastics occupy an ambivalent position in our society.
-While this man-made material has freed us from the confines of the natural world and was instrumental in the creation of a treasure trove of new products – from a car and computer to chewing gum and stockings – today it is considered one of the major environmental problems threatening the planet.
+A wide range of man-made materials that we commonly refer to as ‘plastic’ have freed us from the confines of the natural world and were instrumental in the creation of a treasure trove of new products – from a car and computer to chewing gum and stockings.
+However, today plastic occupies an ambivalent position in our society; in public discourse it is considered one of the major environmental problems threatening the planet.
 This course will explore the history of plastics since the late nineteenth century, and the multiple ways in which they have transformed social practices around the world.
 The topics discussed will range from industrial design and fashion to the single-use packaging of food and drink that today constitute the largest category in the application of plastic materials.

 Mode of instruction